a7lilion3/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 04. I am a kind of paranoid in reverse.
 I suspect people of plotting to make me happy<br>
 05. Always look up<br>
 06. Expect the best.
 Prepare for the worst.
 Capitalize on what comes<br>
+07. Mozart composed his music not for the elite, but for everybody<br>